ankaAR/bestiario5e/_creatures/the-lonely.md

 ***Multiattack*** The Lonely makes one harpoon arm attack and uses Sorrowful Embrace.

-***Harpoon Arm*** Melee Weapon Attack: +7 al ataque, alcance 60 pies, un objetivo.
+***Harpoon Arm*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 60 pies, un objetivo.
 Impacto: 21 (4d8 + 3) piercing damage, and the target is grappled (escape DC 15) if it is a Large or smaller creature.
 The Lonely has two harpoon arms and can grapple up to two creatures at once.

 ***Sorrowful Embrace*** Each creature grappled by the Lonely must make a DC 15 Wisdom saving throw.
 A creature takes 18 (4d8) psychic damage on a failed save, or half as much damage on a successful one.
 In either case, the Lonely pulls each creature grappled by it up to 30 feet straight toward it.